A well-designed logo can help tell customers who you are as a business, all the while making you stand out from the competition.

-John runs a very serious, sales-based tech start up.
-As they have a B2B business model, John’s company culture encourages a very aggressive, sometimes off-putting approach to closing deals, however, his company logo consists of a bright blue sky and yellow sun with a cloud as the centrepiece, signifying his integration of cloud-based technologies.
+John runs a very serious, sales-based tech startup.
+As they have a B2B business model, John’s company culture encourages a very aggressive, sometimes off-putting approach to closing deals, however, his company logo consists of a bright blue sky and yellow sun with a cloud as the centerpiece, signifying his integration of cloud-based technologies.
 The tone of John’s logo presents an impression that interactions with his business will be happy in nature due to the use of bright, happy colors and nature-based imagery.
 This is not aligned with the actual experience that John’s business offers, creating false expectations that will result in unhappy customers.
 As such, John’s branding does not do the job of explaining what his business does and the experience they provide.

-Although a very simplified example, we see the importance of research in the logo design process.
+Although a very simplified example, we see the importance of research in the company logo design process.
 Without knowing what you want to portray as a business you cannot correctly identify the elements that will best reflect your organization’s values within your branding.Ultimately, the goal of your logo is to say exactly what your company is about without saying a word.Click To Tweet

 Everything you put into your logo design will say something about your business, your product, or the interactions your consumers will have with you.
-Details like color, font and shape all have an impact on the psychological impression you leave with your current and future clientele.
+Details like color, font, and shape all have an impact on the psychological impression you leave with your current and future clientele.

 A monochromatic theme implies elegance and sophistication.

-Regardless of your goals for your logo, you are going to need a black and white version of your logo for press it purposes.
+Regardless of your goals for your logo, you are going to need a black and white version of your logo for press purposes.
 There will be instances where a color logo may not fit in with the context of certain marketing collateral, especially when being featured in marketing or publications from external organizations, so make sure you have a monochromatic version of your branding handy.

-For those looking to have their default logo in these hues, images with a monochromatic palate typically imply power, sophistication, cleanliness and simplicity, especially when paired with a more elegant typeface.
+For those looking to have their default logo in these hues, images with a monochromatic palate typically imply power, sophistication, cleanliness, and simplicity, especially when paired with a more elegant typeface.
 There are cultural implications, however.
 In Western societies, black is symbolic of death and mourning, while white has the same implication in many Asian cultures.

 Blue, as the worlds most favorite color, is the most commonly used hue in corporate logos as it evokes feelings of professionalism and success.
 Similarly, green tones, which are extremely common in financial services marketing, have a psychological association with wealth and luxury, as does the color purple.
 Greens and blues are often also used in combination with one another to show association with nature and conservation.